Reader in Machine Learning

 Telephone: +44 1223 7 48517

-- computer perception which builds systems for processing and understanding images, sounds and videos
+- computer perception and cognition which builds automatic systems for processing and understanding images, sounds and videos

 - statistical signal processing which uses techniques from statistics and machine learning to develop new signal processing methods

 - machine learning for climate science which employs advanced machine learning methods to improve predictions for climate modelling and forecasting to facilitate decision making

 Particular current focusses are: deep probabilistic learning, human-like learning, continual learning, k-shot learning, active learning, transfer learning, reinforcement learning, concept learning, probabilistic models, Bayesian statistics, Bayesian neural networks, Gaussian processes, spatio-temporal modelling, approximate inference, scalable and distributed inference, Monte Carlo methods, variational methods, expectation propagation, and Bayesian optimisation.
 We are also interested in the connection between machine learning and computation in the brain.